 - Spray your muffin tins with oil.

-- Blend your oat flour, almond milk, egg substitute, coconut sugar, chocolate chips, flax, powder, extract, cinnamon and salt in a large bowl.
+- Blend your oat flour, almond milk, egg substitute, nut butter of choice, coconut sugar, chocolate chips, flax, powder, extract, cinnamon and salt in a large bowl.

 - Once combined, add your oats and stir to blend.